isomerpages/enterprisesg-cpso/_suppliers/02-cpsr/a-overview-of-cpsr.md

 Once the model has been registered, the Controlled Goods can then be advertised for supply and/or supplied in Singapore.

-Click to find out more about whether the products you are supplying falls into the [33 categories of Controlled Goods under CPSR.](/suppliers/cpsr/list-of-controlled-goods)
+Click to find out more about the [33 categories of Controlled Goods under CPSR.](/suppliers/cpsr/list-of-controlled-goods)

 Suppliers must also be a Registered Supplier before supplying the Controlled Goods.
 Click to find out more on how to [apply as a Registered Supplier](/suppliers/cpsr/apply-to-be-a-registered-supplier) with the Consumer Product Safety Office.